Call for applications for PhD in Practice Program 2021

 The Academy of Fine Arts Vienna invites applications to its doctoral program for research in artistic practice.
 The “PhD-in-Practice” program provides participants with the opportunity to pursue their individual arts-based research projects in a collective learning environment with a decidedly transdisciplinary and international bent.
 The program is coordinated by Renate Lorenz (Professor for Art and Research) and Anette Baldauf (Professor for Methodology and Epistemology).
 The invited lecturers and guests include Saidiya Hartman, Tina Campt, Eve Tuck, Stefano Harney, Sharon Hayes, Nikita Dhawan, and Kapwani Kiwanga.

 The PhD in Practice program is built on a concept of arts-based research that relates to critical epistemologies, as they have been developed in the context of feminist, queer, postcolonial, ecological, postmarxist and other political and emancipatory projects.
 Inspired by these struggles, the PhD in Practice program approaches arts-based research as a space for the negotiation of social, political, cultural and economic conflicts.
-It refers to a history of research in the arts, which has been developed in dialog with an array of different fields, including academia, activism, high art as much as pop and subculture.
-It thus privileges cultural/artistic productions, which are concerned with a critique of injustice, social hierarchies and exclusions, and it is interested in the development of heterotopic visions as well as activist interventions.
+It refers to a history of research in the arts that has been developed in dialog with an array of different fields, including academia, activism, high art as much as pop and subculture.
+It thus privileges cultural/artistic productions that are concerned with a critique of injustice, social hierarchies and exclusions, and it is interested in the development of heterotopic visions as well as activist interventions.

 Course work is organized around so-called focus weeks, which take place one week per month during the academic calendar (October to January, March to June).
 During these weeks the participants and the PhD in Practice team meet for tutorials, seminars, lectures, workshops, excursions and other research and study events.
 The PhD in Practice participants have access to the facilities and resources of the Academy of Fine Arts Vienna and to the institutions and people that form the broader and expanding network of the Academy.
 Moreover, participants are expected to take an active part in organizing the program, including the conceptualization and organization of workshops, guest lectures, conferences, exhibitions, screenings, etc.

-Four doctoral PhD positions are available with a 75% employment contract with a duration of four years (payment according to B 1, § 49 Abs.
-3 KV, currently 2,196.75 €/month before tax, incl. health benefits) These positions require residency in Vienna.
+1. Four doctoral PhD positions are available with a 75% employment contract with a duration of four years (payment according to B 1, § 49 Abs.
+3 KV, currently 2.228,62 €/month before tax, incl. health benefits).
+These positions require residency in Vienna.

 Requirements for admission to the PhD in Practice program are a degree (Magister, MA or Diplom) from a recognized university or academy, and the submission of the required application material (see below).
 Applicants with an ongoing artistic career are encouraged to apply.